Taylor Swift turns out to see Travis Kelce, Kansas City Chiefs play Chicago Bears

 The 12-time Grammy Award winner took advantage of an invitation from the All-Pro tight end to see the Kansas City Chiefs play the Chicago Bears at Arrowhead Stadium on Sunday.
 Swift was decked out in red and white while watching alongside Kelce’s mother, Donna, from one of the glass-enclosed suites on a sun-splashed afternoon in Kansas City.

 She got quite a show, too.
-Kelce grabbed a 3-yard TD pass in the third quarter to give the Chiefs a 41-0 lead.
+Kelce grabbed a 3-yard TD pass in the third quarter, and the reigning Super Bowl champions went on to a 41-10 win.

+Kelce did not speak to reporters afterward, but he was spotted leaving Arrowhead with Swift by his side.

+“He told me at the last minute” that Swift was coming to the game, said Chiefs quarterback Patrick Mahomes, who threw for 272 yards and three scores.
+“Some things with Trav, he says it and you don’t know if it’s true or not, he says it so calmly.”

 Swift has always been reluctant to discuss her personal life in public, but rumors have been flying about the pop superstar and the football player.
 They began when Kelce said on his “New Heights” podcast that he was disappointed that he didn’t have the chance to meet Swift and gift her a friendship bracelet during her stop in Kansas City on her Eras Tour.